aeternity/protocol/specification/contracts/aevm.md

-# The Æternity Ethereum Virtual Machine (AEVM)
+# The æternity Ethereum Virtual Machine (AEVM)

 The AEVM is a version of the EVM: https://github.com/ethereum/yellowpaper

-The AEVM can be emulated inside the Æternity node and no marshaling of arguments, code and data is necessary.
+The AEVM can be emulated inside the æternity node and no marshaling of arguments, code and data is necessary.
 This makes for fast upstart and faster execution of most smaller contracts.